History of Brown University: Founding

 The college was founded as Rhode Island College, on the site of the First Baptist Church at the corner of Main and Miller Streets in Warren, Rhode Island.
 James Manning was sworn in as the College's first president in 1765 and remained in the role until 1791.
 The College's first commencement was held in Warren in September 1769.
 The original church building was burned to the ground by British and Hessian soldiers in 1778; the present First Baptist Church of Warren stands on the original site.

 In 1769, the erection of a building for the College was proposed, raising the question of whether Warren should serve as the College's permanent location.
 Among the requirements for the College's location were a place of "clear and wholesome air... where the morals of the inhabitants [were] not corrupted ... civil and religious liberty [was] encouraged ... there [were] assemblies of the different denominations" and labor and building materials were readily available.
 East Greenwich was proposed first but soon eclipsed by Providence, which was desired for its central location, cost of living, schoolhouses, and public library.
 Since wealthy Newport could likely raise more money to support the College than Providence, James Manning suggested in an anonymous letter that the Brown family contribute to the cost of erecting a building.

 In 1770, the College moved to its present location in Providence.
-This move was protested by residents of Newport; In February 1770 William Ellery reportedly discussed the potential establishment of a rival college in Newport with Ezra Stiles.
+This move was protested by residents of Newport; in February 1770 William Ellery reportedly discussed the potential establishment of a rival college in Newport with Ezra Stiles.

-Following its move to Providence, the College was temporarily located on the second floor of the Old Brick Schoolhouse.
+Following its move to Providence, the College was temporarily located on the second floor of the Brick Schoolhouse.
 During this time, a debate ensued between Providence's East and West sides over where the College should be located.